JohnStarich/bashtion/README.md

 logger.info 'Hello world!'
 ```

+After sourcing the `bootstrap.sh` script, you're good to go!
+Both `utils/logger` and `utils/modules` are imported by default so you can get to the good stuff right away.

+If you want to find out which commands are available, the easiest way is to run the function with the same name as the module.
+For example, run `logger` and it will print out all available logger commands like `logger.info` and `logger.error`.

 ## Writing your own modules

-You can create your very own modules!
+You can create your very own reusable modules!

-For example, this one checks if your internet works `./modules/network/internet.sh`:
+For example, this one simply checks if your internet works `./modules/network/internet.sh`:

 ```bash
 # Use included retry module